SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 1:

 move the player to the center of the constellation once the player has completed it.

-(Cory)
+Add a Menu User Interface that can be used to quit the game.
+Change scenes.
+Restart the current scene.
+Turn Sound on/off.

+change text from "You Scored X" to "You missed X times"

+Move cass further away from the player

+Make Big Dipper more consistently have the same order of stars

+add lines between the stars eqivalent to their constallations

+Come up with a name for the project (Vanessa)

+display the name of a star when hovered over

+fix the scaling of the numbers that appear above stars when selected

+Think about ways to create a better tutorial, more intuitive controls, wordless explanation

 # Project part 2
 This part is focused on showing the ellipse like movement of stars viewed from earth to determine their distance from the player

 Task list for part 2:

-place a see through (tranparent) grid underneath the player at real-world ground height.

-place the sun prefab in the transparent transparent grid at the center of the players orbit
+create some kind of tutorial/explanation for the goal of part2

+slow down player orbit speed

+Get a better grid sprite for the part2 scene

-increase the transparency of the coneMat material that colors the angle tool indicator
+increase the transparency of the coneMat material that colors the angle tool indicator at all angles

-reposition angle text on the controller and make transparent

 prevent the star sprite from rotating at the top of the player vision

-fix left and right hand line pointers

-position more stars and make sure they are within the clipping plane

-Display passage of time (Vanessa)
+Display passage of time in months(Vanessa)

+More evenly spread out stars

+add a light trail to the player